 Jars are so popular right now aren’t they?
 I’m talking about standard Mason jars, of course, but also jars of all shapes and sizes.
 People are re-using them for crafts, storage, and pretty much anything you can imagine.

 I always save my jars, but never end up using them because I always dread having to get all the little pieces of labels and glue off of them, so they just sit in my cupboard.
 This last weekend though, I needed some for a little craft we were doing at Kennedy’s Halloween party, so I needed to suck it up and get the job done.
+Of course, you could just buy a pack of smooth mason jars, but it’s a little more satisfying to reuse old jars, isn’t it?

 I’ve read that a lot of people swear by using nail polish remover, but since I had quite a few jars to do, and since I’m really paranoid about inhaling chemicals for any length of time, I thought it would be a good opportunity to find a better way.